Team building is an easy way to increase employee happiness, productivity, and morale.

 Once a year isn’t going to cut it.

 Teamwork requires people to use certain parts of the brain.
-When collaboration isn’t being constantly encouraged, and people stop using these parts of their brain, their ability to do so goes down.
+When collaboration isn’t being constantly encouraged, and people stop using these parts of their brains, their ability to do so goes down.

 It’s essential that every company conducts routine team-building activities to keep people’s minds fresh and promote constant interaction with one another.